networknt/light-doc/content/en/tutorial/router/taiji-faucet.md

 Certificate fingerprint (SHA1): 87:3B:92:F5:0A:FE:99:E9:C5:AF:38:F1:C8:65:98:7A:C1:13:19:1D
 ```

-The password for the client.trustore can be found it the secret.yml which is described below.
+The password for the client.trustore can be found in the secret.yml which is described below.

 ### consul.yml